open-compensation-token-license/license-token-website/wikisrc/arbitrum-governance.md

 Arbitrum sets a notable precedent in decentralized governance through its DAO and community-driven engagements, reflecting blockchain's broader goals of transparent and effective decision-making.
 While challenges like voter apathy and centralization persist, ongoing community engagement, and strategic refinements ensure governance remains responsive and equitable.

 As Arbitrum evolves, its governance model may continue to adapt, serving as a guide and inspiration for future decentralized projects, illustrating the potential of blockchain technology to uphold democratically governed and adaptive systems.
+For further reading, check out [Arbitrum Governance](https://www.license-token.com/wiki/arbitrum-governance).